Armoured fighting vehicles of the Irish Army

 Throughout its history, the Irish Army has used a number of armoured fighting vehicles.

 Rolls-Royce armoured car

-During the Irish Civil War thirteen Rolls-Royce armoured cars armed with Vickers .303 machine guns. were handed over to the Irish National Army by the British government.
-All were in service with the Irish Defence Forces until after 1945, when following the end of The Emergency they were phased out as the peacetime army shrank.
-Twelve were scrapped in the mid-1950s with one retained.
-The Defence Forces has preserved one Rolls-Royce armoured car named 'Sliabh na mBan', as it was believed to be the actual Rolls-Royce that accompanied Michael Collins's convoy when he was killed.
+During the Irish Civil War, 13 Rolls-Royce armoured cars armed with Vickers machine guns were handed over to the National Army by the British government.
+All remained in service with the Irish Defence Forces until after 1945, when following the end of The Emergency they were phased out as the peacetime army shrank.
+Twelve were sold in the mid-1950s with one retained.

+The Defence Forces preserved one Rolls-Royce armoured car, named Sliabh na mBan, as it was believed to be the actual Rolls-Royce that accompanied Michael Collins's convoy when he was killed.
+ARR2 Sliabh na mBan, which is reputed to be one of the world's oldest serving armoured vehicles, is displayed in the Curragh Military Museum and used for ceremonial purposes.